 Prue Leith’s Malt Loaf

 Fans of The Great British Bake Off might remember Prue Leith’s epic Malt Loaf.
-Our friend, James Collier, shares his interpretation of this British holiday classic.
+Our friend, James Collier, shares his interpretation of this British holiday and tea time classic.

 1 bag black tea